mmjulkowska/MVApp/README.md

 ## Purpose statement - What is MVApp for?

-MVApp was created to streamline data analysis for all kinds of biological queries - from investigating mutant phenotypes or the effects of an experimental treatment, to studying natural variation using any biological system.
+MVApp was created to streamline data analysis for all kinds of biological queries - from investigating mutant phenotypes, examing the effects of an experimental treatment, to studying natural variation using any biological system.

-We believe that the MVApp will enhance data transparency and standardize data curation and analysis, save time, and empower the scientific community to perform complex analyses without extensive knowledge of R or statistics, and simultaneously it will improve the data analysis literacy in wider scientific community.
+We believe that MVApp will enhance data transparency and standardize data curation and analysis in the scientific community by empowering researchers to perform complex analyses without extensive knowledge of R or statistics, as well as improve the data analysis literacy in wider scientific community.

-Although the MVApp development team is burried armpit-deep in Plant Science, we are trying to make the App as applicable as possible for all biological disciplines and beyond.
-If you have any suggestions on other analyses we can include, please check out our guidelines on how to [contribute](https://github.com/mmjulkowska/MVApp/blob/master/CONTRIBUTING.md).
+Although the MVApp development team is buried armpit-deep in Plant Science, we are trying to make the App as applicable as possible for all biological disciplines and beyond.
+If you have any suggestions on other types of analyses we can include, please check out our guidelines on how to [contribute](https://github.com/mmjulkowska/MVApp/blob/master/CONTRIBUTING.md).

 Currently MVApp has following features:
 1. Identification of outliers using different methods based on one or multiple phenotypes
 2. Summary of the data dynamics by fitting simple functions or polynomial curves to data points
 3. Hypothesis testing using parametric and non-parametric tests, including testing the assumptions of normality and equal variance
-4. Correlation analysis of measured traits within the specific subsets, as well as for the entire experiment
+4. Correlation analysis of all measured traits in the experiment or within a specific subset of data
 5. Reduction of data dimensionality and identifying the traits that explain the most data variance using principal component analysis and multidimensional scaling
 6. Clustering individual samples using hierarchical or k-means clustering
 7. Estimation of broad-sense heritability of measured traits